'Everything about the Gulf of St. Lawrence was warmer in 2021': federal scientist | CBC News

 Increase in deep water temperature outpaces climate change

-Galbraith said warming in the deeper water in the Gulf has outpaced projections based on climate change.
+Galbraith said warming in the deeper water in the gulf has outpaced projections based on climate change.

 "Our surface warming that we've observed falls in line with global warming of about one degree per 100 years," he said.
 "But in the deep layers, it's been one-and-a-half degrees in 12 years."